 The Disabilities Trust is committed to developing person centred plans to maximise service users' independence and encourage them to attain their full potential.Osman House offers family services to provide education and emotional support, both individually and within a group setting.
 BIRT also have a wide range of family information and resources available.

 Before a service user is admitted to Osman House, they may have undergone a neurobehavioural assessment and intensive assessment at another BIRT service.
-BIRT has three specialist assessment and rehabilitation centres in the Yorkshire and Humber region:
+BIRT has two specialist assessment and rehabilitation centres in the Yorkshire region:

 Service users may also be admitted following assessment and/or rehabilitation by another health or social care provider or directly from hospital or residential care.
 See our admission criteria for more information